Desert National Wildlife Refuge: Description

 Perpetuating the desert bighorn sheep and its habitat is the most important objective of the range.
 The Range actively improves bighorn habitats by developing new water sources and maintaining and improving existing ones.
 Numerous other wildlife species share the range with bighorns.

 In addition to wildlife the Range also boasts an abundance of plant communities.
 Plant communities and wildlife found on the Range vary with altitude and climate.
 Most of these plant species can be seen while driving the Mormon Well Road (which can be accessed from the Corn Creek Field Station).
 The desert shrub community, composed of creosote bush and white bursage are the dominant shrubs in the hottest, lowest elevations of Desert National Wildlife Range.
 Above the valley floor, Mojave yucca and cactus become abundant.
 At the upper edge of the desert shrub communities, between approximately 4,200 to 6,000 ft, black-brush and Joshua tree are dominant.
 Above 6,000 ft desert woodlands, composed of single-leaf pinyon, Utah juniper, and big sagebrush begin.
 The coniferous forest communities begin around 7,000 ft.
 From 7,000 to 9,000 ft Ponderosa pine and white fir are the dominant trees.
 Near 10,000 ft where the growing seasons are the shortest, the only trees surviving are bristlecone pines.

 Numerous recreational opportunities are available on the Range.
 Camping, hiking, backpacking, and horseback riding are all popular activities enjoyed by refuge visitors.
 Limited hunting for bighorn sheep is permitted.

-Although it is the largest National Wildlife Refuge in the lower 48 states, there are eleven larger ones in the state of Alaska.